liaochenlanruo/pgcgap/docs/index.md

       - __[-aL (FLOAT)]__                Alignment coverage for the longer
                                          sequence.
-If set to 0.9, the alignment must covers 90% of the sequence ( Default 0.5 )
+If set to 0.9, the alignment must cover 90% of the sequence ( Default 0.5 )

       - __[-aS (FLOAT)]__                Alignment coverage for the shorter sequence.
                                          If set to 0.9, the alignment must covers 90% of the sequence ( Default 0.7 )

       - __[-g (INT)]__                   If set to 0, a sequence is clustered to
-                                         the first cluster that meet the threshold (fast cluster).
-If set to 1, the program will cluster it into the most similar cluster that meet the threshold (accurate
+                                         the first cluster that meets the threshold (fast cluster).
+If set to 1, the program will cluster it into the most similar cluster that meets the threshold (accurate
                                          but slow mode, Default 1)

       - __[-d (INT)]__                   length of description in .clstr file. if